Buckets for toilets, recycled gloves: Venezuelan hospitals await coronavirus unprepared

 “They also carry paint containers because here there is no hospital that has a bathroom in good condition.”

-As in other parts of Venezuela, Zulia’s health system has hemorrhaged workers.
+As in other parts of Venezuela, Zulia’s health system has haemorrhaged workers.
 Salazar said only emergency units were operating and workers often clock upwards of 18 hours a day.

 Residents say a lack of access to water or affordable soap can make basic hygiene practices - needed to guard against the spread of the virus - out of reach for many.